 Dead Pixel Test

-Full-screen solid colors to help you spot dead/stuck pixels and uniformity issues.
+Full-screen solid colors to help you spot dead or stuck pixels and uniformity issues.

 Current color: White HEX: #FFFFFF Shortcuts: ←/→ change, Space/F fullscreen, H UI